Pogacar and Vollering win Fleche Wallone - Breaking Latest News

 Vollering in women ahead

-In the women’s race, Demi Vollering from Team SD Worx won the 26th Fleche Wallonne.
+In the women’s race, Demi Vollering from Team SD Worx won the 26th edition of the women’s Fleche Wallonne.
 After 127.3 kilometers on Wednesday, the Dutchwoman was five seconds ahead of the German Liane Lippert.
 The Italian Gaia Realini was third (+0:07).
 Olympic champion Anna Kiesenhofer (Israel Premier Tech Roland) finished 71st, 4:34 minutes behind.